emmanuel-jan/take-home-tana-test/README.md

 <ins>Question 1

-To solve this problem filtered invalid strings, used a helper method to validate efficiently then tracked the longest string as I looped through the strings.
+To solve this problem, I filtered invalid strings, used a helper method to validate efficiently then tracked the longest string as I looped through the strings.